DC Council Votes Down Air B&B In Historic Vote

 D.C.
 Lawmakers Vote to Restrict Short-Term Rentals in the Nation’s Capital

-Passed by the D.C.
-Council last Fall by a 9-4 vote, the Short Term Rental Regulation of 2018 sets forth a comprehensive set of laws aimed at regulating the short-term rental housing market in the District of Columbia.
+The DC Council votes down Air B&B by passing a 9-4 vote, the Short Term Rental Regulation of 2018 sets forth a comprehensive set of laws aimed at regulating the short-term rental housing market in the District of Columbia.
 The new laws serve to limit the number of days a primary residence may be rented each year, and altogether prohibit homeowners from renting their non-primary residences on a temporary basis through Airbnb and similar short-term booking platforms.
 Scheduled to take effect in October 2019, the Bill mandates that booking platforms provide the city detailed monthly reports on all D.C. rentals to ensure compliance with the strict limitations of the Bill.

 In January, District of Columbia Mayor Muriel Bowser stated that she would neither support nor sign the Bill, reasoning that the laws are likely to be deemed unconstitutional by reviewing courts.
 In support of her position, the Mayor cites to similar legislation in New York City that was recently overturned by a federal judge as a violation of the Fourth Amendment guarantee against illegal searches and seizures.
 Specifically, the court found that the mandate requiring booking platforms to report the identity of hosts and renters to the city for the purposes of enforcement constituted an unlawful invasion of privacy.
 Comparable legislation has, however, been upheld in California.